pxtha/portfolio/content/blog/interview/index.md

 > **Interviewer**: Can you please introduce yourself and give us a brief overview of your professional background?
 >
 > **You**: "Hello,
 > my name is \[Your Name\].
 I have over 5 years of professional experience in software development, specializing in backend development with Golang.
-I have successfully developed, maintained, and optimized server-side applications and APIs.
-My expertise includes building RESTful APIs, microservices, and managing SQL and NoSQL databases such as PostgreSQL and MongoDB.
+I have successfully led a team of 5 to develop, maintain, and optimize applications.
+My expertise includes building RESTful APIs, microservices, and managing databases such as PostgreSQL, Redis, MongoDB, and Dgraph.
 >
-> Additionally, I have experience in fullstack integration, ensuring smooth functionality between frontend and backend components.
+> Additionally, I have experience in full-stack integration, ensuring smooth functionality between frontend and backend components.
 I have implemented various testing frameworks and tools to ensure application reliability and performance.
 I am also familiar with DevOps practices, including CI/CD pipelines, Docker, and Kubernetes, and have experience with cloud platforms like AWS.
 >
 > Besides my technical skills, I enjoy teaching and mentoring.
-I also work as a freelance developer in my free time, communicating, handling requirements, task breakdowns, cost estimation, hiring people, and project delivery.
+I also work as a freelance developer in my free time, handling requirements, task breakdowns, cost estimation, hiring, team management, and project delivery.
 ## Technical Coding Round

 ### Question 1: K-th Largest Element in an Array